 Which products should I use?

 I highly recommend using THC tinctures as they come with a dropper to easily measure exactly how much you’re consuming.
 Any good THC tincture should have dosage labeling on the dropper to help you determine the exact measurements.
 Simply drop the desired amount under your tongue and hold it there for roughly 90 seconds before swallowing.
-Happy Tree Buds sell a variety of high-quality tinctures on our website, click here to check them out.

 Will you give microdosing a try?
 Let us know in the comments below!